-- •At the initial startup, outdoor units start up in the order of "OC and OS." - Startup sequence rotation is performed while all the indoor units are stopped.
-(Even after two hours of operation, startup sequence rotation is not performed while the compressor is in operation.)

-In a system with multiple outdoor units (OC and OS), when the integrated operation time of the unit in operation (either OC or OS) reaches one hour during a cooling operation at low outside temperature, that unit will stop and the other unit will go into operation.

-- •Refer to [-10-Control at Initial Start-up] for the initial startup. - Performing startup sequence rotation does not change the basic operation of OC and OS.
+- •At the initial startup, outdoor units start up in the order of "OC and OS."
+When the cumulative operation time of the OC reaches two hours, the OS will start up before the OC at the next start up. - Startup sequence rotation is performed while all the indoor units are stopped.
+(Even after two hours of operation, startup sequence rotation is not performed while the compressor is in operation.) - In a system with multiple outdoor units (OC and OS), when the integrated operation time of the unit in operation (either OC or OS) reaches one hour during a cooling operation at low outside temperature, that unit will stop and the other unit will go into operation. - •Refer to [-10-Control at Initial Start-up] for the initial startup. - Performing startup sequence rotation does not change the basic operation of OC and OS.
 Only startup sequence is changed. - Startup sequence of the outdoor units can be checked with the self-diagnosis switch (SW1) on the OC.